Cincinnati Children's Blog

 Know the Specifics

-While eventual “graduation” is our main objective, the execution of it gets complicated for many reasons.
+While eventual “graduation” is our main objective, carrying it out gets complicated for many reasons.
 Some patients have complex conditions, some don’t.
 Some will need help managing their own healthcare as adults, while others won’t.
 Parents and guardians are a great asset in the lives of the patient and can help navigate these challenges.

 Can Your Teen Answer These Questions?

 To help with a successful transition to adult medical care, below is a list of questions that all teens, regardless of their medical situation, should be able to answer.
-This is by no means a comprehensive list, but knowing the answers to these questions can start the conversation with your teen to prepare them for the eventual transition:
+This is by no means a complete list, but knowing the answers to these questions can start the conversation with your teen to prepare them for the eventual change:

-2. Who are your doctors, and do you know how to contact them and schedule appointments?
+2. Who are your doctors, why do see them, and do you know how to contact them and schedule appointments?

 3. Who should you call in a medical emergency?